 There’s also a distrust for traditional insurance companies.
 Quite a number of people believe they short change consumers when paying out claims.
 This is one of the reasons why insurance penetration is currently at 2.73% of GDP.
 For context, the global average is 6.28%.
 Another reason for the low insurance penetration is the poor savings culture and the general non-challant attitude to insurance.
 There’s a lot of work to done to educate Kenyan consumers about the importance of insurance.

 So the question traditional insurance companies like Jubilee Insurance, Co-operative Insurance and ICEA Lion Group currently have to answer is “How do we increase access to affordable and transparent insurance services?
 There’s already some progress with providing answers to this question but it’s still very slow owing to the way traditional companies are set up.
-A good example of this progress is Jubilee Insurance which has created an award-winning Facebook bot called Julie.
-Julie answers questions from insurance consumers and can also provide them quotations.
+A good example of this progress is Jubilee Insurance which

 One of the startups leading the insurtech charge in Kenya is InsureAfrika.
 It is an insurance comparison website attempting to solve the problem of access.
 The startup offers consumers a range of options for car, health and travel insurance.
 It aggregates the different insurance companies and their offerings, essentially providing a bird’s view of the options available to consumers at a glance.